danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="stickers.checkShortName.html" name="stickers.checkShortName">Check whether the given short name is available: stickers.checkShortName</a>

 * <a href="phone.checkGroupCall.html" name="phone.checkGroupCall">Check whether the group call Server Forwarding Unit is currently receiving the streams with the specified WebRTC source IDs.  : phone.checkGroupCall</a>

+* <a href="bots.canSendMessage.html" name="bots.canSendMessage">Check whether the specified bot can send us messages: bots.canSendMessage</a>

+* <a href="stories.canSendStory.html" name="stories.canSendStory">Check whether we can post stories as the specified peer: stories.canSendStory</a>

 * <a href="payments.canPurchasePremium.html" name="payments.canPurchasePremium">Checks whether Telegram Premium purchase is possible.
 Must be called before in-store Premium purchase, official apps only: payments.canPurchasePremium</a>